Old St. Andrew's Church

 The Township of Cramahe

-In Colborne on the NW corner of King Street East and Victory Street
+In Colborne, on Victory Lane just north of King Street East

 Plaque Text